MKLab-ITI/FIVR-200K/README.md

     python evaluation.py --result_file ./results/lbow_vgg.json --relevant_labels ND,DS
     ```

-3. Evaluation for the three retrieval task
+3. Evaluation on the three retrieval task
     * Provide different values to the `relevant_labels` argument to evaluate your results for the three retrieval task
     ```bash
     DSVR: ND,DS